kurtnathangabinete-lgtm/OS_CPUScheduling_Gabinete/README.md

 # CPU Scheduling Simulation (FCFS, SJF, Round Robin)

+This is my step by step on how to do CPU scheduling system through algorithms and numbers..

 This project implements **CPU Scheduling Algorithms** in C++ as part of our Operating Systems coursework.

 - **First Come First Serve (FCFS)** → `fcfs.cpp`